 Choose the text editor for the job

 When it comes to picking a good text editor for Mac, always keep your final goal in mind.
 Ulysses can become your reliable everyday machine for writing actual text, whereas Focused excels at getting that first draft out of you with no distractions.
-TeaCode is an amazing utility that will supercharge any Mac text editor for coding, especially CodeRunner, which is a great choice for software developers concerned with versatility and speed.
+Craft is an excellent tool if you want to create well-structured documents and organize them.
+TeaCode will supercharge any Mac text editor for coding, especially CodeRunner, which is a great choice for software developers concerned with versatility and speed.

 Best of all, you don’t have to rush to a decision.
-As mentioned before, all these apps are available on Setapp, along with more than 130 other high-quality apps and utilities to suit any Mac user’s needs.
-Indeed there has never been a more perfect time to create!
+As mentioned before, all these apps are available on Setapp, along with more than 240 other high-quality apps and utilities to suit almost any Mac, iPhone, and iPad user’s needs.
+You can try every app for seven days free, then pay $9.99 monthly if you like Setapp.
+Give it a try!
+There has never been a more perfect time to create!